To choose an open access journal

 - The journal is indexed in Web Of Science, PubMed, Scopus or some other index database that conducts quality assessments.
 Do not rely on the journal’s website; search for the journal in the relevant service’s list of indexed journals.

-In order to receive support for publication fees from Lund University's APC Fund, the journal must meet some of these quality requirements.
+In order to receive financial support to publish in open access journals not included in an agreement, the journal must meet some of these quality requirements.

 The general impression of the journal